How to Prepare for Your Colonoscopy: A Comprehensive Patient Guide

 One Day Before the Examination

-1. Throughout the day before the examination, please consume only a full liquid diet, such as: soup or clear broth, congee, milk, non-red gelatin desserts, clear carbonated drinks or sports drinks, and avoid solid foods.
+1. Throughout the day before the examination, please consume only a full liquid diet, such as: soup or clear broth, congee, non-red gelatin desserts, clear carbonated drinks or sports drinks, and avoid solid foods.

 2. Prepare the oral laxative Solution: